antrea-io/antrea/docs/windows.md

 ##### 3. Install kubelet, kubeadm and configure kubelet startup params

-Firstly, install kubelet and kubeadm using the script `PrepareNode.ps1` provided by kubernetes.
+Firstly, install kubelet and kubeadm using the provided `PrepareNode.ps1` script.
 Specify the Node IP, Kubernetes Version and container runtime while running the script.
 The following command downloads and executes `Prepare-Node.ps1`:

 ```powershell